Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 1. Why reconstruction loss?
 The explanation from the authors is that we can rely on the assumption that matching the reconstruction loss distribution will end up matching the sample distributions.

 2. Which leads us to: how?
 An important remark is that the reconstruction loss from the auto-encoder/discriminator (i.e. given this input image, give me the best reconstruction) is not the final loss that BEGANs are minimizing.
 This reconstruction loss is just a step to calculate the final loss.
-And the final loss is calculated using the Wassertein distance (yes, it's everywhere now) between the reconstruction loss on real and generated data.
+And the final loss is calculated using the Wasserstein distance (yes, it's everywhere now) between the reconstruction loss on real and generated data.

-This might be a lot of information at once, but I'm sure that, once we see how this loss function is applied on the generator and discriminator, it'll be much clearer:
+This might be a lot of information at once, but I'm sure that, once we see how this loss function is applied to the generator and discriminator, it'll be much clearer:

 * The generator focuses on generating images that the discriminator will be able to reconstruct well.
 * The discriminator tries to reconstruct real images as good as possible while reconstructing generated images with the maximum error.

 Another interesting contribution is what they call the diversity factor.
 This factor controls how much do you want the discriminator to focus on getting a perfect reconstruction on real images (quality) vs distinguish real images from generated (diversity).
-Then, they go one step further and use this diversity factor to mantain a balance between the generator and discriminator during training.
+Then, they go one step further and use this diversity factor to maintain a balance between the generator and discriminator during training.
 Similarly to WGANs, they use this equilibrium between both networks as a measure of convergence that correlates with image quality.
-However, unlike WGANs (and WGANs-GP), they use Wassertein distance in such a way that the Lipschitz constrain is not required.
+However, unlike WGANs (and WGANs-GP), they use Wasserstein distance in such a way that the Lipschitz constrain is not required.

 As a result, BEGANs do not need any fancy architecture to train properly; as mentioned in the paper: "no batch normalization, no dropout, no transpose convolutions and no exponential growth for convolution filters".
 The quality of the generated samples (128x128) are impressive*: